We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 Must already have Verizon unlimited plan

 Unfortunately, you can’t just sign your kids up for this plan on their own.
 Instead, the kids’ lines need to be connected to an existing unlimited data plan from Verizon.
 If you’ve already got one of those, it shouldn’t be a problem.
 If you don’t, you can easily sign up for one.
 Here are the options.

 At $180 for four lines, Verizon's family plans aren't the priciest on this list, but it’s definitely not the cheapest either.

 Recap: Which plan is right for you and your family?

 We hope that this detailed review has helped you find the best cell phone plan for your family.
 If you got bored and just skimmed it, we understand.
 Here’s the TL;DR recap for you.

-- Best performance: If you want a powerful, well-rounded plan that will please everyone in the family, then check out T-Mobile’s Magenta Plus plan.
+- Best performance: If you want a powerful, well-rounded plan that will please everyone in the family, then check out T-Mobile’s Magenta MAX plan.

-- Best for data hogs: If you’ve got a family of gamers, streamers, and other data hogs, then AT&T’s Unlimited Elite plan is the way to go.
+- Best for data hogs: If you’ve got a family of gamers, streamers, and other data hogs, then AT&T’s Unlimited Premium plan is the way to go.

 The experts at Reviews.org looked at dozens of different cell phone plans before deciding which ones would make the cut for the best family plans.
 We evaluated each plan based on its price, data speeds, data caps, network coverage, and other factors.
 Our speed test data comes from our own independent survey of more than 100,000 mobile users.